Nov 21, 2024

 Once each academic semester a benchmarking review of all enrolled students is conducted.
 The benchmarking committee is comprised of all full-time tenured and tenure-track counseling faculty and is chaired by a faculty member.
 Adjunct faculty members are also invited to attend the benchmarking review.

-Reviews are conducted using the Benchmarking Assessment Rubric which focuses on academic performance, ethical behavior, and professional disposition.
-Each student will be notified in writing by the Department Chairperson regarding the outcome of the benchmarking review and a copy will be placed in the student’s file.
-Students who receive an unsatisfactory evaluation will be placed on probation, provided with a remediation plan and given one semester to implement the remediation plan in order to improve their performance to a satisfactory level.
-A subsequent unsatisfactory evaluation after the probationary period will result in dismissal from the program.
+Reviews are conducted using the Department of Counseling Benchmarking Plan and Rubric which focuses on professional disposition and scholarly competence.
+Each student will subsequently be notified in writing by the Department Chairperson regarding the outcome of the benchmarking review and a copy will be placed in the student’s file.
+Students who receive an unsatisfactory evaluation will be placed on notice, provided with a remediation plan and given one semester to implement the remediation plan in order to improve their behavior/performance to a satisfactory level.
+Failure to satisfy benchmarking remediation will result in a recommendation for program dismissal.
+Students can receive a maximum of two unsatisfactory benchmarking evaluations during their time in the program.
+A third unsatisfactory evaluation will result in a recommendation for program dismissal.

 Return to {$returnto_text} Return to: Graduate Degree Programs